Course Content and Outcome Guide for RUS 103

 26. Verbs that require dative case

 28. Numbers 1-100,000

 30. Making purchases

 Competencies and Skills:

-1. Describes daily and weekly routines in past and future
+2. Describes food preferences, weather, daily and weekly routines, and making purchases in present, past and future with good accuracy

 10. Recognize cultural differences